SIAT-IAT-355/A2-Personal-Website/README.md

    - If you don’t already have a GitHub account, create one [here](https://github.com/).
 It’s free and required for submitting your project.

 4. **Create a repository for your personal website:**
-   - You should use the name `yourusername.github.io` this way when you type yourusername.github.io in your browser, it will show up as a website.
+   - You should name the repository `yourusername.github.io` so that when you type `yourusername.github.io` in your browser, it will display as a website.
 Pretty cool.

 5. **Authenticate GitHub with Git:**
    Now you need to access your repository on your personal computer.